Ashwagandha: KSM-66 vs Sensoril vs Root Powder — Form Comparison and Clinical Evidence

 Not all ashwagandha extracts are equivalent.
 The three leading standardized forms represent fundamentally different extraction philosophies, withanolide concentrations, and dose profiles.
 Understanding these differences is essential to choosing the right form for your goals.

-KSM-66 is a root-only extract standardized to minimum 5% withanolides.
+KSM-66 is a root-only extract.
 It is the most clinically studied ashwagandha extract, with 24+ published human trials examining stress, cortisol, testosterone, endurance, and cognitive function.
 The typical research dose is 300-600mg daily.
 KSM-66's strength is its breadth of clinical evidence — no other ashwagandha extract has been studied across as many endpoints.
 FormulaForge scores KSM-66 at 83/100 on our proprietary bioavailability scale.

-Sensoril is a full-spectrum root and leaf extract standardized to 10% withanolide glycosides — double the concentration of KSM-66.
+Sensoril is a full-spectrum root and leaf extract standardized to a higher withanolide concentration than typical root-only extracts.
 The leaf inclusion provides a broader withanolide profile that some researchers believe offers enhanced cognitive and calming effects.
 Effective research doses are lower: 125-250mg daily.
-Sensoril's strength is its higher withanolide concentration per milligram, making it the most efficient option by raw potency-to-dose ratio.
+Sensoril's strength is its higher withanolide concentration per milligram, making it efficient by potency-to-dose ratio.
 FormulaForge scores Sensoril at 79/100.

-Shoden is the newest and most concentrated extract, standardized to 35% withanolide glycosides — 7x the concentration of KSM-66 and 3.5x Sensoril.
-This extraordinary potency allows effective dosing at just 120mg daily.
+Shoden is the newest and most concentrated extract, standardized to a high withanolide glycoside concentration that allows effective dosing at just 120mg daily.
 Early research supports stress reduction and hormonal balance at this micro-dose.
 Shoden's strength is maximum potency per milligram — the premium choice for users who want the highest active compound delivery in the smallest dose.
 FormulaForge scores Shoden at 91/100.
+Always compare the labeled withanolide percentage when choosing a product, as standardized concentrations vary by extraction process and plant part used.

 The most robust body of ashwagandha research examines its effects on serum cortisol levels and subjective stress measures.
 Multiple randomized, double-blind, placebo-controlled trials — the gold standard of clinical research — have demonstrated measurable cortisol reductions in chronically stressed adults.